nextbreakpoint/infrastructure-as-code/README.md

 You must have a valid AWS account.
 You can create a new account here https://aws.amazon.com.

-Configure your credentials according to AWS CLI documentation.
+    Configure your credentials according to AWS CLI documentation

-Check you have valid credentials in file ~/.aws/credentials:
+Check you have valid AWS credentials in file ~/.aws/credentials:

     [default]
     aws_access_key_id = ???
     aws_secret_access_key = ???

-Export your active profile:
+Export your active profile when you create a new terminal:

     export AWS_PROFILE=default